bjaegerthomas/tech-interview-prep/leetcode_activities/majority_element/README.md

 ## Approach
 Iterate over an array after turning it into an object to create a frequency counter then use the number of times each number appears in a string to identify the cooresponding key, which is then returned as the element which shows up the most.

+## Key Takeways
+I don't need to create a separate object and two loops.
+I can just take the current key and create a counter while comparing it to the other values within one loop.

+## Similar AI Problem
+Given an array nums of size n, return the element that appears the most frequently (the plurality element).
+If there is a tie, return any one of the most frequent elements.

+Note: Unlike the original problem, the element does not need to appear more than n/2 times — just more than any other element.